memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 <!-- excerpt start -->
 In this post, I walk through setting up the Renode emulator and running a firmware in it for STM32.
+Using that setup, we'll debug our firmware, run it through integrated tests, and shorten the iteration cycle of development.
 <!-- excerpt end -->

 _Like Interrupt?
 [Subscribe](http://eepurl.com/gpRedv) to get our latest posts